I want to post these two tidbits on landing fish, or not landing them. Here are two examples of what not to do.

 “5x,” came the reply.

 I explained why.
-He should have moved to the bank to follow the fish, which he could have done faster if necessary, and at least keep even with it.
-But also he could have applied pressure to bring that trout out of the middle of the creek into slower water near shore.
+He should have moved to the bank to follow the fish, which he could have done, and faster, if necessary, and at least keep even with the trout.
+But also from shore he could have applied pressure to bring that trout out of the middle of the creek into slower water nearer the shore.
 The ending might have been different.
 And referring to story No. 1, I don’t know what size tippet / fly he was using.
 He lost the fish.
 So there you are…